OpenM-Project/mcdoc.github.io/README.md

 ## Contributing

-Contributions to MCBEDOC are welcome!
+Contributions to MCDOC are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.
 Make sure to follow the contribution guidelines outlined in the.
-**For requesting to add a material to MCBEDOC is accepted!, please do a Pull Request for it.**
+**For requesting to add a material to MCDOC is accepted!, please do a Pull Request for it.**

 ## License